pascallaliberte/pascallaliberte.me/jtbd/purchase-interview/focus-course.md

 * _Peak Performance_ by Brad Stulberg and Steve Magness -- Currently reading, but so far: Growth = Stress + Rest, and the importance of deliberate practice.
 * _Blue-Ocean Strategy_, by W. Chan Kim and Renée Mauborgne.
 Currently reading, but so far: there's an abundance of business ideas.

 I've talked about mental models a few questions up.
 The book I want to read about that is _Leadership Agility_ by Bill Joiner.
-If you're interested in reading it together in a reading group setup, give me a shout: I'm @pascallaliberte or send me an email at pascal at this domain.
+If you're interested in reading it together in a reading group setup, give me a shout: I'm [@pascallaliberte on Twitter](https://twitter.com/@pascallaliberte) or send me an email at pascal at this domain.

 ### Q. I'm at the bottom of the page, can I get a link back up to the form?